edibotopic/mix-sim/readme.md

 The simulation was based on the physical model shown below.
-This was constructed using cheap electrical components, repurposed metal and carboard, along with 3D-printed paddles:
+This was constructed using cheap electrical components, repurposed metal and cardboard, along with 3D-printed paddles:

 ![photo of physical model](./img/model.jpg)